rbanffy/hercules-base/README.md

 FROM rbanffy/hercules-base:stable
 ```

-or, you feel adventurous:
+or, if you feel adventurous:

 ```dockerfile
 FROM rbanffy/hercules-base:latest
 ```

 The tag "stable" is generated from the main branch.
 The tag "latest" is from
 the "develop" branch.
-Other branches will generate tags named after the branch.
+Any other branches will generate tags named after the
+branch.

 ## How do I build the images?